-Shelter-in-place orders and similar regulations impact our client's ability to operate their businesses, consumers' ability to pick up orders, and our client's ability to make deliveries.
+Shelter-in-place orders and similar regulations could impact our client's ability to operate their businesses, consumers' ability to pick up orders, and our client's ability to make deliveries.
 Such events have in the past caused, and may in the future cause, a temporary closure of our clients' businesses, either due to government mandate or voluntary preventative measures, and many of our clients may not be able to withstand prolonged interruptions to their businesses, and may be forced to go out of business.
-Even if our clients are able to continue to operate their businesses, many may operate with limited hours and capacity and other limitations.
 Any limitations on or disruptions or closures of our clients' businesses could adversely affect our business.
-Further, we may experience a decrease in new clients due to a lack of financial resources or a decline in new markets as businesses and financial markets deal with the impact of COVID-19.
-Further, these conditions may impact our ability to access financial markets to obtain the necessary funding to expand our business as currently contemplated, which may adversely affect our liquidity and working capital.
+Further, we may experience a decrease in new clients due to a lack of financial resources or a decline in new markets as businesses and financial markets deal with the impact of any future pandemic or outbreak of disease.
+Further, these conditions may impact our ability to access financial markets to obtain the necessary funding to expand our business, which may adversely affect our liquidity and working capital.

-Even if a virus or other disease does not spread significantly and such measures are not implemented, the perceived risk of infection or significant health risk may adversely affect our business.
+Even if a virus or other disease does not spread significantly and such measures are not implemented, the perceived risk of infection or significant health risk may adversely affect our business and may result in permanent changes to our users' behaviors, all of which are highly uncertain and cannot be predicted.
 Our clients may be perceived as unsafe during such public health threats, even for order delivery or pickup.
-If the services offered through our platform or at other businesses in our industry become a significant risk for transmitting COVID-19 or similar public health threats, or if there is a public perception that such risk exists, demand for the use of our platform would be adversely affected.
+If the services offered through our platform or at other businesses in our industry become a significant risk for transmitting disease or similar public health threats, or if there is a public perception that such risk exists, demand for the use of our platform would be adversely affected.

 In addition, the CARES Act and FFCRA were enacted to provide economic relief to businesses in response to the COVID-19 pandemic.
-Pursuant to the relief related to federal employment taxes provided in such legislation, we have (i) elected to defer eligible payroll taxes, which will be due in two equal installments in 2021 and 2022, and (ii) claimed certain employment-related tax credits under the legislation.
-While we may be eligible to receive some economic relief pursuant to the CARES Act, FFCRA or other legislation related to the COVID-19 pandemic, cannabis businesses may not be eligible to take full advantage of the government-sponsored COVID-19 relief packages.
+Pursuant to the relief related to federal employment taxes provided in such legislation, we (i) elected to defer eligible payroll taxes, which were due in two equal installments in 2021 and 2022 and (ii) claimed certain employment-related tax credits under the legislation.
+While we may be eligible to receive some economic relief pursuant to legislation enacted in connection with any future pandemic or outbreak of disease, cannabis businesses may not be eligible to take full advantage of the government-sponsored relief packages.
 As a result, we may not benefit from these relief efforts to the same extent other businesses do in different industries.
-These relief measures, including the CARES Act, may be beneficial to us in one or more reporting periods but may adversely affect us on a going-forward basis.
-As of December 31, 2020, we had deferred payroll taxes of \$1.8 million, all of which was paid during the second quarter of 2021.

-The extent of COVID-19's effect on our operational and financial performance will depend on future developments, including the duration, spread and intensity of the pandemic, the rate of vaccinations, all of which are uncertain and difficult to predict considering the rapidly evolving landscape.
-As a result, it is not currently possible to ascertain the overall impact of COVID-19 on our business.
-However, if the pandemic continues to persist as a severe worldwide health crisis, the disease may harm our business, and may also have the effect of heightening many of the other risks described in this "Risk Factors" section.
+The extent of effect of any future pandemic or outbreak of a disease on our operational and financial performance will depend on future developments, including the duration, spread and intensity of the pandemic, the rate of vaccinations, all of which are uncertain and difficult to predict.
+As a result, it is not currently possible to ascertain the overall impact of such an event on our business.
+However, if a pandemic or as a severe worldwide health crisis occurs, the event may harm our business, and may also have the effect of heightening many of the other risks described in this "Risk Factors" section.